Augustus: Marcus Primus affair

 The situation was so serious that Augustus appeared at the trial even though he had not been called as a witness.
-Under oath, Augustus declared that he gave no such order.
+Under oath, he declared that he gave no such order.
 Murena disbelieved Augustus's testimony and resented his attempt to subvert the trial by using his auctoritas.
-He rudely demanded to know why Augustus had turned up to a trial to which he had not been called; Augustus replied that he came in the public interest.
-Although Primus was found guilty, some jurors voted to acquit, meaning that not everybody believed Augustus's testimony, an insult to the 'August One'.
+He demanded to know why Augustus appeared at the trial; Augustus replied that he came in the public interest.
+The jurors found Primus guilty, though some voted to acquit, suggesting that some disbelieved Augustus's claims.

+Greater proconsular authority

-The second settlement was completed in part to allay confusion and formalize Augustus's legal authority to intervene in senatorial provinces.
-The Senate granted Augustus a form of general imperium proconsulare ('proconsular power') that applied throughout the empire, not solely to his provinces.
-Moreover, the Senate augmented Augustus's proconsular imperium into imperium proconsulare maius ('greater proconsular power'), or proconsular imperium applicable throughout the empire that was greater than that held by the other proconsuls.
-This in effect gave Augustus constitutional power superior to all other proconsuls in the empire.
-Augustus stayed in Rome during the renewal process and provided veterans with lavish donations to gain their support, thereby ensuring that his status of proconsular imperium maius was renewed in 13 BC.
+The Senate negotiated the second settlement with Augustus partly to allay confusion and formalize his legal authority to intervene in senatorial provinces, granting him a form of general imperium proconsulare ('proconsular power') that applied throughout the empire, not solely to his provinces.
+Moreover, the Senate augmented Augustus's proconsular imperium into imperium proconsulare maius ('greater proconsular power').
+This form of proconsular imperium was applicable throughout the empire and in effect gave Augustus constitutional power superior to all other proconsuls.
+Augustus stayed in Rome during the renewal process and obtained veterans' support for the renewal of his proconsular imperium maius in 13 BC by providing them with lavish donations.

 Additional powers

 Portrait of Augustus.
 Sardonyx cameo; gilt silver mount with pearls, sapphires and red glass beads, 16th/17th centuries.

-During the second settlement, Augustus was also granted the power of a tribune (tribunicia potestas) for life, though not the official title of tribune.
-For some years, Augustus had been awarded tribunicia sacrosanctitas, the immunity given to a tribune of the plebs.
-Now he decided to assume the full powers of the magistracy, renewed annually, in perpetuity.
-Legally, it was closed to patricians, a status that Augustus had acquired some years earlier when adopted by Julius Caesar.
-This power allowed him to convene the Senate and people at will and lay business before them, to veto the actions of either the Assembly or the Senate, to preside over elections, and to speak first at any meeting.
-Also included in Augustus's tribunician authority were powers usually reserved for the Roman censor; these included the right to supervise public morals and scrutinize laws to ensure that they were in the public interest, as well as the ability to hold a census and determine the membership of the Senate.